Are you considering a move to Europe in 2024?

 Each European country has its own rules and regulations for foreigners who want to live there.

-As a US citizen, you can enter the Schengen area with just your passport and spend 90 days there as a tourist.
+As a US or UK citizen, you can enter the Schengen area with just your passport and spend 90 days there as a tourist.
 During this time, you can travel to any of the countries in Schengen.

 Doing this is a great first step to get a feel for the different countries and cultures.
 Hopefully, at the end of your trip, you’ll have a good idea about which ones would suit you best.

 Another important factor is deciding how long you want to stay in Europe.
-Do you want to spend a year working remotely from sidewalk cafés in Paris?
+Do you want to spend a year as a digital nomad, working remotely from sidewalk cafés in Paris or Lisbon?
 Or do you want to relocate your entire life to one of the countries in Europe?

 The answer to this question is essential, as it will decide which residency visa route you choose.